-The Company has adopted all applicable code provisions as set out in the CG Code (the "CG Code Provisions") as the basis of the Company's corporate governance practices, and the CG Code has been applicable to the Company with effect from the Listing Date.
-Save for the deviation from code provision A.2.1 of the CG Code as explained under "Chairman and Chief Executive Officer" below, the Company has complied with all the applicable CG Code Provisions for the Year.
-Following the resignation of Mr. Fang as the CEO and the appointment of Dr. Ma Yi as the CEO with effect from 4 February 2022, the Company has complied with all applicable Code Provisions up to the date of this annual report.
-Unless otherwise stated, reference made in this corporate governance report in relation to the CG Code is referred to the provisions contained in the Appendix 14 to the Listing Rules in force during the year ended 31 December 2021 and as at 31 December 2021.
+The Company has adopted all applicable code provisions as set out in the section headed "Part 2 - Principles of good corporate governance, code provisions and recommended best practices" of the CG Code as the basis of the Company's corporate governance practices, and the CG Code has been applicable to the Company with effect from the Listing Date.
+Save for the deviation from code provision C.2.1 of the CG Code as explained under "Chairman and Chief Executive Officer" below, the Company has complied with all of the mandatory disclosure requirements and all the applicable provisions under the CG Code for the Year and up to the date of this annual report.
 The Group will continue to review and monitor its corporate governance practices to ensure compliance with the CG Code.